zorani/RaspPiNexmonScripts/README.md

 I have only automated the RasPi steps described in detail at https://github.com/seemoo-lab/nexmon

 # RaspPiNexmonScripts for Kernel 4.14 only.

+##QUICK START

+1) Start a raspberry pi with a fresh image
+2) Clone this repo
+3) sudo ./WifiCardModDriver.sh
+4) sudo ./AircrackNgFromSource.sh
+5) REBOOT YOUR PI

 ## Raspberry Pi, set built in chip to monitor mode.
 (Pi-Zero W, Pi-3B and Pi-3B+)